Red-Hat-EMEA-SSA-AppDev-Team/3scale-toolbox-demo/README.md

         ![](./images/rh-sso_3scale_application_credentials.png)

-8. Promote latest staging Proxy Configuration to the production environment
+8. After performing some tests of your configuration in the 3scale staging environment, you can promote the latest staging Proxy Configuration to the 3scale production environment.
     ```script shell
     3scale proxy-config promote ${THREESCALE_TOOLBOX_DESTINATION} library-books-api
     ```